-More about Time Lapse Video
+Understanding Time Lapse Video

-Advantages of Time lapse video
+Advantages of Time Lapse Video

 1. Large sample sizes